LeVert scores 26 to lift Nets past struggling Suns 104-82

 TIP-INS

-Nets: G Jared Dudley returned to Phoenix for the first time since being traded in the offseason.
+Nets: The Nets outscored the Suns 54-30 in points in the paint. ...
+G Jared Dudley returned to Phoenix for the first time since being traded in the offseason.
 He spent seven seasons over two stints with the Suns. ...
 F DeMarre Carroll has yet to play this season due to a right ankle injury.

 Suns: F T.J.
 Warren returned after missing the team's last game with back spasms. ...
 Booker entered the game second in the NBA with an average of 9.8 points per game in the fourth quarter.
 He had four in the final 12 minutes. ...
 G Jamal Crawford moved into 29th place career in games played (1,271).